-Usher, Nikki (In Press).
+Usher, Nikki (2014).
 Making News at The New York Times.
 Ann Arbor: University of Michigan Press.

 REFEREED JOURNAL ARTICLES

-Usher, Nikki (forthcoming).
+Usher, Nikki (2013).
 Understanding Web Metrics and News Production: When a Quantified Audience is not a Commodified Audience.
-Digital Journalism.
+Digital Journalism, 1(3), 335-351.
+Draft Version

 Usher, Nikki (2012).
 Service Journalism as Community Experience: Personal Technology and Personal Finance at The New York Times.
 Journalism Practice, 6 (1) 107-121.